 - Employee Programs

 A number of options are available in the public service to help employees find a healthy work-life balance.
-More information about these options is available on the Employee Programs page.
+More information about these options is available on the Health and Safety page.

 - Payment of Professional Fees

 As the employer, the Government of Saskatchewan will pay professional fees where, by law, the employee is required to be a member of a professional association.
 In other cases, where membership is not a legal requirement, ministries may reimburse all or a portion of professional fees if it is of mutual benefit to the employer and the employee.

 - Workplace Diversity

 The Government of Saskatchewan is committed to workplace diversity.
 That is, it is our goal to create a public service that is representative of Saskatchewan's working age population.
 We work hard to ensure our workplace is welcoming and hospitable for all employees.